Authentication and security

 - Encrypted storage: All data, including uploaded files, is encrypted at rest.
 File download links are time-limited and accessible only to authorized users within the organization.

-- Database backups: Daily encrypted backups are maintained with a defined retention policy.
+- Encrypted backups: Daily encrypted backups are maintained with a defined retention policy.

-For more details on how organizations are separated, see Introduction.
+For more details on how organizations are separated, see Organization overview.

 Security best practices